TexasInstruments/enet-firmware/internal_docs/doxygen/content_pages/common_user_guide/01001_user_guide.md

 Pre-compiled binaries are also provided as part of the EthFw release, which can be found in the **out** directory.
-For instance, below image shows the EthFw output directory structure with precompiled server and client binaries.
+For instance, below image shows the EthFw output directory structure with pre-compiled server and client binaries.

 ![](c_ug_dir_j721_r5f_demo.png "Demo Binaries Directory Structure")